-Pursuant to the requirement set forth in Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, (the "Exchange Act"), and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C. §1350), Sean E. Brynjelsen, President and Chief Executive Officer of Eton Pharmaceuticals, Inc. (the "Company"), and W. Wilson Troutman, Chief Financial Officer of the Company, each hereby certifies that, to the best of his knowledge:
+Pursuant to the requirement set forth in Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, (the "Exchange Act"), and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C. §1350), Sean E. Brynjelsen, President and Chief Executive Officer of Eton Pharmaceuticals, Inc. (the "Company"), and James Gruber, Chief Financial Officer of the Company, each hereby certifies that, to the best of his knowledge:

-- 1. The Company's Annual Report on Form 10-K for the period ended December 31, 2020, to which this Certification is attached as Exhibit 32.1 (the "Periodic Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
-The information contained in the Periodic Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. The Company's Annual Report on Form 10-K for the period ended December 31, 2022 (the "Annual Report"), to which this Certification is attached as Exhibit 32.1, fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
+The information contained in the Annual Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-IN WITNESS WHEREOF, the undersigned have set their hands hereto as of the 16th day of March, 2021.
+IN WITNESS WHEREOF, the undersigned have set their hands hereto as of the 16th day of March, 2023.

-/s/ Sean E. Brynjelsen
+/s/ Sean E. Brynjelsen /s/ James Gruber

-Sean E. Brynjelsen
+Sean E. Brynjelsen James Gruber

-President and Chief Executive Officer

-(Principal Executive Officer)
+President and Chief Executive Officer Chief Financial Officer (Principal Executive Officer) (Principal Financial and Accounting Officer)